ktorio/ktor-documentation/topics/client-responses.md

 ### Streaming data {id="streaming"}

-By default, calling `HttpResponse.body()` loads the full response into memory.For large responses or file downloads, it’s often better to process data in chunks without waiting for the full body.
+By default, calling `HttpResponse.body()` loads the full response into memory.
+For large responses or file downloads, it’s often better to process data in chunks without waiting for the full body.

 Ktor provides several ways to do this using [`ByteReadChannel`](https://api.ktor.io/ktor-io/io.ktor.utils.io/-byte-read-channel/index.html)